zowe/docs-site/docs/appendix/zowe-glossary.md

 #### Base profile

 An object in a team configuration file that stores connection information for use with one or more services.
+Depending on your configuration file type, the base profile can be either a `global_base` or `project_base` profile.
 Your service profiles can pull information from base profiles as needed, to specify a common username and password only once.

 The base profile can optionally store tokens to connect to Zowe API Mediation Layer, which improves security by enabling Multi-Factor Authentication (MFA) and Single Sign-on (SSO).